 You can find Chase covering Penn State football throughout the Fall and doing feature stories on inspiring athletes throughout this region.
 He also spends a lot of time covering news in Schuylkill County.

 Chase grew up just outside of Philadelphia in West Chester and graduated from Temple University with a degree in journalism.
 Previously, he worked in Springfield, Illinois as a sports reporter, multimedia journalist, sports radio co-host, update anchor and podcast host/producer for Channel1450 and Sports Radio 1450.
 He also has experience as a play-by-play announcer and color commentator.

 Chase is excited to be back in his home state of Pennsylvania and is proud to serve such a loyal and passionate audience.
-Chase is a die-hard Philadelphia sports fan.
-In his free time, he enjoys listening to rap music or podcasts, working out and spending time with his family and friends.
+Chase is a die-hard Philadelphia sports fan and in his free time, enjoys being in the great outdoors, listening to podcasts, working out and spending time with his family and friends.

 You can follow Chase on Twitter @Chase_Senior, Instagram @Chase_Senior20 and on Facebook @Chase Senior WNEP.

 Don’t hesitate to send him an email with story ideas at Chase.Senior@WNEP.com.

 Chase Senior explains why Penn State’s loss to Ohio State showed just how close the Nittany Lions are to joining an elite class of programs in college football.
 Also, why Penn State fans should love the position the program is in and where its headed, rather than focus on coming up short.